 Q: Where can I walk my dog?

 A: The off lease dog park is still open, however physical distancing must be practiced 2 metres apart at all times unless with family or people you live with.
-A reminder that all dogs must be leased in public areas and dogs are not allowed in parks, playgrounds or school grounds.
+A reminder that all dogs must be leashed in public areas and dogs are not allowed in parks, playgrounds or school grounds.

 The City of Moose Jaw encourages residents to visit federal and provincial agencies for their recommendations on being prepared and what to do if you have concerns about COVID-19 or feel you need to be tested.